Top places to see Koalas on the Great Ocean Road

 Kennett River Koala Walk

 This is the most popular koala-spotting stop.
-Start at the general store and stroll the gravel lane.
+Start at the general store and walk along the gravel lane.
 Make sure to look up at Eucalyptus trees since Koalas are often found to be sleeping cozily on the branches.

 Cape Otway Lighthouse Road